 Each of these shopping sections includes links to home pages, which have slide shows of merchandise as well as maps, store hours, phone numbers and telephone numbers.

 Dining In Queens - Presidents Day Day Weekend

 Queens Restaurants for Valentines Day.
 We recommend you check out our suggestions for dining on Valentines Day at restaurants in Queens.
-This has been updated to reflect individual Queens restaurant changes due to the CoVid pandemic, except we've not yet updated the Governor's guidance for a Valentines Day reopening for indoor dining, to the revised guidance allowing Queens restaurants to reopen for indoor dining at 25% capacity on Friday, February 12, 2021.
+This has been updated to reflect individual Queens restaurant changes since the CoVid pandemic.

 Click here to view the Queens Restaurants section of the site, which includes reviews of the restaurants we've selected to review.

 Click here to obtain information about Queens things to do Presidents Day Weekend - events in Queens NYC.
 This events calendar is updated monthly with about 100 different Queens fun / cultural events.